The Chenla Empire

 Once again, it is not clear that it was the description of the everyday meal of the general population or of the high class Cham aristocrats.
-The regular Southeast Asian people would not use a lot of butter and milk-curds as described in the passage and cow-mild was not one of their traditional rations.
-The Chinese Recorders must to confuse between the coconut-milk and the cow-milk product.
-It is also possible that the Chinese record describes the ration of the Saka rulers instead of the regular people.
-These Saka rulers might still retain their diet of cow-mild as important ingredient in their meals.
-Family matter had always been an important feature of the Khmer tradition.
-It started with the marriage.
-It was the groom's responsibility to ask the hand of his bride to be with elaborate presents to her parents.
+The regular Southeast Asian people would not use of butter and milk-curds as described in the passage and cow-mild was not one of their traditional rations.
+The Chinese Recorders must to confuse between the coconut milk and the cow-milk product.
+It is also possible that they describes the ration of the Saka rulers who might still retain their diet of cow-mild as important ingredient in their meals.
+Family matter had always been an important feature of the Khmer tradition that started with marriage.
+It was the groom's responsibility to ask the hand of his bride to be, with elaborate presents to her parents.
 After theirs consents, the preparation for the marriage could be cumbersome.

 Whoever wishes to marry first of all sends presents to the girl he seeks; then the girl's family chooses a propitious day to have the bride led, under the protection of a go-between, to the house of the bride groom.
 The families of the husband and wife do not go out for eight days.
 Day and night the lamps remain lit.

 After the marriage, the couple went out to build their own nest with the help of the parents and lived independently from their relatives.

 When the wedding ceremony is over, the husband receives part of the goods of his parents and goes to establish in his own house.
 At the death of his parents, if the deceased leave young children who are not yet married, these children receive the rest of the goods; but if all the children are already married and endowed, the goods that the parents have retained for themselves go to the public treasury.